arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

 * `inline-subqueries`: will appear when a subquery was pulled out in its surrounding scope, e.g. `FOR x IN (FOR y IN collection FILTER y.value >= 5 RETURN y.test) RETURN x.a` would become `FOR tmp IN collection FILTER tmp.value >= 5 LET x = tmp.test RETURN x.a`
-* `geo-index-optimizer`: will appear when a geo index is utilized (MMFiles-specific)
+* `geo-index-optimizer`: will appear when a geo index is utilized.
+* `remove-sort-rand`: will appear when a *SORT RAND()* expression is removed by moving the random iteration into an *EnumerateCollectionNode*.
+This optimizer rule is specific for the MMFiles storage engine.

 The following optimizer rules may appear in the `rules` attribute of cluster plans: